- What is auto insurance?

-Yes, the driving record of any licensed driver in the household will affect the decision of the insurance company to insure your vehicle(s).
-It can cause you to be turned down for insurance coverage or to pay higher insurance premiums.
+Yes, the driving record of any licensed driver in the household could affect the decision of the insurance company to insure your vehicle(s).
+Their records can possibly cause you to be turned down for insurance coverage or to pay higher insurance premiums.

 How much will my insurance cost?

 Premiums or the amount you pay for insurance can vary.
-The type of car you drive, your driving record, your age, your sex, where you live, and how much you drive usually affect the cost.
+The type of car you drive, driving record, age, gender, where you live, and how much you drive usually affect the cost.

 Is there a way I can reduce my premiums?

 Every auto insurer has its own package of special discounts to attract particular types of customers.
 Most insurance companies provide discounts for at least some of the following: accident-free drivers discount; a package discount for insuring your home and auto with the same company; multi-car discount; good student discount; nonsmokers discount; and passive restraint discount (for vehicles with air bags or automatic seat belts).
 You may also consider higher deductibles for your comprehensive and collision coverages.